-Chris Karwoski begins his ninth season overall and fourth consecutively as an assistant coach for the men's soccer program at the University of Pittsburgh.
-He served previously as anassistant on head coach Joe Luxbacher's staff from 1993-97.
-Those years produced some of the most successful seasons in Panthers' history.
+Chris Karwoski commences his 12th season overall and sixth consecutively as an assistant coach for the men's soccer program at the University of Pittsburgh.
+He previously served as an assistant on head coach Joe Luxbacher's staff from 1993-97.
+Those years produced some of the most successful campaigns in Panthers' history.

 Karwoski served as the top assistant at Pitt from 1993-97.
 While Karwoski was at Pitt in the 1990's, the Panthers averaged 10 wins per season, highlighted by a school-record 14 victories and a No. 22 national ranking in 1995.